 Without any of the ostentation associated with Cannes, guests looking to relax will appreciate the Grand’s laid back, palm-springs vibe.
 Whether it’s an afternoon on the serviced private beach, or stopping for a drink and snooze on the hotel’s pretty lawn, Le Grand Hotel Cannes provides a chic, understated, contemporary stay in the Riviera’s most notorious town.

 The scene-stealing location on the Croisette is always at the heart of the action, whatever the season.
 In summer, unwind under palm trees and parasols or cross the promenade to the private beach club.
 Whatever the weather, the glittering marina, the cafés and shops of rue d’Antibes and the hilly Old Town are under five minutes’ walk away.
 This 5-star hotel is within close proximity of Cannes Harbour and Museum of the Sea.
 As far as location is concerned, you could hardly improve the placement of this 5 star establishment.
 On the Croisette, it overlooks the sea and has unobstructed views of the beach.
 Rue d’Antibes, the main shopping street in Cannes, is a few metres behind the hotel, and is full of shops and restaurants.
 The Palais des Festivals and the historical district of Suquet are both just a few hundred metres away.

-There are several things and places not to be missed at the Grand Hôtel, and particularly its restaurants!
+There are several things and places not to be missed at Le Grand Hotel, and particularly its restaurants!

 – Le Park 45, is a gastronomic journey.
-It is an invitation to discover local flavors sublimated by the Michelin Starred Chef, Sébastien Broda, know-how and creativity.
+It is an invitation to discover local flavors sublimated by the Michelin Starred Chef, Christophe Poard, know-how and creativity.

 – The hotel private beach, La Plage 45 is the trend place during the summer in Cannes.
 This place dedicated to wellness is the perfect association between farniente and the pleasures of the table under the aegis of Beefbar, the famous Monegasque meat concept.